 For most of the nation who caught on to Royce White in the midst of his amazing 2011-12 season he appeared to be a classic, heart-warming reclamation story of a guy who basically pieced his life together after it was in shambles and molded it back into one that would help him realize his NBA dreams.
 His tumble down the NBA draft board was another national story and one that reinforced the idea that he was a down-on-his-luck guy who just couldn’t catch a break.
 A “day in the life” documentary of sorts tried to reinforce this sentiment.
 And for the broader audience that started tuning in to the saga during his Iowa State days, Royce White is indeed the victim.

 However, for those of us that have been following him since the beginning of his sorta-Minnesota career (and earlier for that matter) the overall picture is a bit fuzzier.
 And there are a few questions that I have been battling with for awhile.
-For the better part of the last three years we’ve seen behaviors from White that are inconsistent with symptoms of generalized anxiety disorder or obsessive compulsive disorder.
+For the better part of the last three years we’ve seen behaviors from White that are inconsistent with or obsessive compulsive disorder.
 However, he suffers from a real disease that affects his real life.
 So I ask this:

 How do we separate his legitimate health issues and struggles from common, everyday examples of athletes acting out?